Edgio

 Bot Manager is designed to mitigate undesired bot traffic and prevent them from performing undesired or malicious activity, such as scraping your site, carding, taking over accounts through credential stuffing, spamming your forms, launching DDoS attacks, and committing ad fraud.

-• Bot Manager Standard: This version is designed to mitigate basic bots through a browser challenge.
+• Standard Bot Manager: This version is designed to mitigate basic bots by requiring a browser to solve a JavaScript-based challenge.

 Bot Manager requires activation.
 Contact your account manager or our sales department at 1 (866) 200 - 5463 to upgrade your account.